last updated

 For many reactions in this course, the reaction vessel will be a Schlenk flask.
 It consists of a pear-shaped or a round-bottomed flask, which has a sidearm near the top to connect it to the vacuum/inert gas line.
 If you conduct experiments under inert gas, the glassware has to be appropriately prepared by flame-drying the equipment under vacuum.
 Here are some additional pointers to consider when you use Schlenk flasks:

 1. The stopcock plugs has to fit tight into stopcock.
-Be aware of the fact that there are different type of stopcock plugs.
-Make sure that the holes of the inner and outer part match up and that the passage is free.
-Secure the stopcock plug with a spring and/or retainer clip or a nut (if the stopcock has a thread).
-Don't forget to lubricate the plug lightly to get a better seal (only for glass plugs not for Teflon plugs).
+There are several different types of stopcock plugs.
+The holes of the inner and outer part have to match in order to have a free passage.
+The stopcock plug is secured with a spring and/or retainer clip or a nut (if the stopcock plug has a thread).
+The plug is lightly lubricate to get a better seal (only for glass plugs, not for Teflon plugs).